World soccer rocked by U.S., Swiss arrests of officials for graft

 The arrests could have implications for sponsorship.

-Nike said that it was cooperating with authorities.
-“Nike believes in ethical and fair play in both business and sport...,” a company statement said.

-The indictment said that the company agreed to additional financial terms not in the initial contract.
-This included paying an additional $40 million to “a Traffic affiliate with a Swiss bank account” and referred to as “marketing fees.”

-German sportswear company Adidas (ADSGn.DE), long associated with FIFA, said the soccer body should do more to establish transparent compliance standards.
-Anheuser-Busch InBev (ABI.BR), whose Budweiser brand is a sponsor of the 2018 World Cup, said it was closely monitoring developments at FIFA.
+German sportswear company Adidas, long associated with FIFA, said the soccer body should do more to establish transparent compliance standards.
+Anheuser-Busch InBev ABI.BR, whose Budweiser brand is a sponsor of the 2018 World Cup, said Wednesday that it is closely monitoring developments at FIFA.

-Coca-Cola Co (KO.N), another FIFA sponsor, said the charges had “tarnished the mission and ideals of the FIFA World Cup and we have repeatedly expressed our concerns about these serious allegations.”
+Data and documents were seized from computers at FIFA’s Zurich headquarters, the Swiss prosecutors said.

 Officials said that following the arrests, accounts at several banks in Switzerland had been blocked.